fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-series-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/X9xPM/) to edit the above multi-series chart.

-## Multi-series Line chart
+## Multi-series Line Chart

-Now, it's time to create a multi-series line chart which will show the comparison between the number of visitors in malls in a week.
+Now, let's create a multi-series line chart which will show the comparison between the number of visitors in malls in a week.
 The line segments for both datasets, one for the last week and one for the current week, have been rendered using different colors.
 This makes it easy to interpret and compare the data.

 To render a multi-series line chart, set the `type` to `msline`.